OrionSkywalker/CS210ProgrammingLanguagesSNHU21EW3/README.md

         i.
 If “Yes” to second, then “Add 1 Second.”
 Then back to “Clear screen”. ii.
 If “No” to second, then back to “Clear screen”.
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
 This was the first project in the class, a clock display.
 There were some issues with the project requirements, as they seemed to be flawed.
 I could not find a good method to simultaneously advance a clock, which necessitated being in a loop, and actively accepting user input as the project requirements asked.
 I simply coded a clock that allowed the user to set the initial time and advance the clock with the menu choices outlined in the project requirements.
-I enjoyed the project because it was a good way to practice for loops and see the results of the loop easily.
+I enjoyed the project because it was a good way to practice using conditional advancement and see the results of the choices easily.
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
 #What did you do particularly well?
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>